Ovidiu-sys/Ovidiu-sys/README.md

 ## Hi there! 👋

 - 💻 I'm a computer science student with a strong interest in cybersecurity and competitive programming, constantly refining my problem-solving and security expertise through hands-on projects and competitions.
-- 🔐 Currently developing a custom SIEM tool and a stateful firewall.
+- 🔐 Currently developing a stateful firewall and a honeypot (ssh & http).